Anything (3T song)

-"Anything" is a song composed and recorded by American R&B trio 3T, released as the first single from their debut album, Brotherhood (1995).
+"Anything" is a song written and recorded by American R&B trio 3T, released by label MJJ as the first single from their debut album, Brotherhood (1995).
 The song peaked at number two on the UK Singles Chart and number 15 on the US Billboard Hot 100.
-It received a Gold Certification on January 26, 1996.
+It received a gold certification on January 26, 1996.

 Critical reception

 Gil L. Robertson IV from Cash Box named "Anything" a "standout track" of the Brotherhood album.
 Connie Johnson from Los Angeles Times felt the trio's potential is best realized on the song, describing it as "a ballad so yearningly tender that it makes the rest of the album pale by comparison."
 James Masterton for Dotmusic viewed it as "a perfectly creditable soul record".
 Alan Jones from Music Week wrote, "Though they had the obvious advantage of having Michael Jackson as an uncle, 3T's debut single "Anything" would have been a hit regardless."
+Helen Lamont from Smash Hits gave the single two out of five, calling it "another ever-so-pleasant, ever-so-bland swingbeat "classic"."